 In this Act, unless the contrary intention appears —

-“acquire”, “dispose of” and “entitled”, in relation to shares or other securities in the corporate vehicle, have the same meanings as they had in Chapter 6 of the Corporations Law as in force immediately before 13 March 2000;
+acquire, dispose of and entitled, in relation to shares or other securities in the corporate vehicle, have the same meanings as they had in Chapter 6 of the Corporations Law as in force immediately before 13 March 2000;

-“cornerstone investor” has the meaning given by section 5(5)(a);
+cornerstone investor has the meaning given by section 5(5)(a);

-“corporate vehicle” has the meaning given by section 5(2);
+corporate vehicle has the meaning given by section 5(2);

-“corporation” means the Gas Corporation established by the Gas Corporation Act 1994 2;
+corporation means the Gas Corporation established by the Gas Corporation Act 1994 2;

-“section 6 disposal” means a disposal for which an order has been made under section 6;
+section 6 disposal means a disposal for which an order has been made under section 6;

-“securities”, in relation to the corporate vehicle, has the meaning given by section 92 of the Corporations Law;
+securities, in relation to the corporate vehicle, has the meaning given by section 92 of the Corporations Law;

-“specified percentage” has the meaning given by section 5(5)(a);
+specified percentage has the meaning given by section 5(5)(a);

-“subsidiary” means a body that would be a subsidiary of the corporation within the meaning of the Corporations Law if the corporation were a body corporate to which the Corporations Law applied.
+subsidiary means a body that would be a subsidiary of the corporation within the meaning of the Corporations Law if the corporation were a body corporate to which the Corporations Law applied.

 [Section 3 amended by No. 10 of 2001 s.
 90.]